How can bridging loans help property developers?

 When buying a new site with a view to gaining planning permission and developing, a bridging loan is often the most suitable product.
+This type of bridging loan is known as planning gain finance.
 Property development finance lenders usually insert a clause into the loan called a ‘mobilisation period’.
 This is the amount of time given to organising the build before works must commence.

 This period is often as little as one month.
 This would not allow you enough time to complete your planning application, gain consent and begin work.
 By failing to do this, you would be in breach of your lenders terms.